 restored with god's help. "

 As part of the Kop van Zuid renovation project, 'De Eersteeling' was demolished.
-The load carrier by artist Han Rehm, however, was spared and took place on the Waalhaven ZZ industrial estate next to the Steinweg entrance on Parmentierplein.
-Several initiatives have called for a return of The load carrier On November 13, 2014, the statue of this dockworker bearing a heavy burden was returned to its former location on the Wilhelmina Pier and unveiled by Mayor Aboutaleb.
+The load carrier by artist Han Rehm, however, was spared and given a place on the Waalhaven ZZ industrial estate next to the entrance of Steinweg on Parmentierplein.
+Various initiatives have advocated for a return of The load carrier to its former surroundings, and on November 13, 2014, the statue of this dockworker with a heavy load on his shoulders was returned to the Wilhelminapier and unveiled by then-Mayor Aboutaleb.
 It is a replica, donated by Steinweg to the Municipality of Rotterdam.
-The Steinweg logo, known worldwide, depicts this burden-bearer.
-In September 2025, the statue had to be removed from Van der Vormplein due to the construction of the De Sax residential tower.
-It is expected to be replaced in 2026 at a new location on the Wilhelmina Pier.
+The Steinweg logo, which is known worldwide, is an illustration of this burden bearer.
+In September 2025, the statue had to be removed from the Van der Vormplein due to the construction of the De Sax residential tower.
+BKOR has found a new location for the statue in the public garden at the Wierdsmaplein.
+As of May 18, 2026, The load carrier Once again outside for everyone to admire.
+There is also an opportunity to sit by the statue in the park.